qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 ```

 Note that while the tuple returned from middle (forwarded on by outer, and printed by the main program) has a 2 as its ﬁrst element, the global i still con- tains the 4 that was written by inner.
 Note also that while the write to i in outer appears textually after the read of i in middle, its scope extends over all of outer, including the body of middle. ■ Interestingly, there is no way in Python for a nested routine to write a variable that belongs to a surrounding but nonglobal scope.
 In Figure 14.16, inner could EXAMPLE 14.38

+Superassignment in R not be modiﬁed to write outer’s i.
+R provides an alternative mechanism that

 ![Figure 14.17 A program...](images/page_774_vector_278.png)
 *Figure 14.17 A program to illustrate scope rules in Perl.
 The my operator creates a statically scoped local variable; the local operator creates a new dynamically scoped instance of a global variable.
 The static scope extends from the point of declaration to the lexical end of the block; the dynamic scope extends from elaboration to the end of the block’s execution.*